ossf/security-baseline/baseline.md

-This may take the form of a software bill of materials (SBOM) or a dependency file that lists all direct and transitive dependencies such as requirements.txt, package.json, or Gemfile.lock, or go.sum.
+This may take the form of a software bill of materials (SBOM) or a dependency file that lists all direct and transitive dependencies such as package.json, Gemfile.lock, or go.sum.

 It is recommended to use a CycloneDX or SPDX file that is auto-generated at build time by